 It’s natural for beginners to think “I should use high power VTX because it gives me further range”, but that’s not the whole story.

 High power VTX like 600mW is a good choice if you often fly outdoor alone, behind obstacles such as trees.
-You might get a more reliable signal with better range than using smaller power VTX.
+You might get a more reliable signal and range than using smaller power VTX.

-Furthermore, 600mW are too powerful and might bleed into (interfere) other pilots’ signals making it difficult to fly together.
+When flying with a group of people, try to avoid high power VTX.
+For example 600mW are simply too powerful and might bleed into (interfere) other pilots’ signals making it difficult to fly together.
 That’s why a lot of races would require pilots to run 25mW VTX.

 Pro’s of High power VTX: